Cyril Washbrook: Career

 Washbrook was born in Barrow, Clitheroe, Lancashire.
 After being schooled at Bridgnorth Grammar School, aged 18, he went to Lancashire County Cricket Club, although it was not until two years later, in 1935, that he was fully established in the side, after scoring 1,724 runs and coming fifth in the national averages.
 He was selected to play his first Test in 1937, against New Zealand at The Oval.
 However, he could only make 9 and 8 not out, and was not selected for the Australian Tests the next year.

 The war then interrupted his career, with Washbrook becoming a physical training instructor in the Royal Air Force, and it was in the 1946–47 Ashes series that he finally took on Australia.
 Hutton and Washbrook made three consecutive century stands, as Washbrook, with his cricket cap cocked in a jaunty style, became a familiar figure to cricket fans in Australia and England.

 Washbrook was a strong leg side player, noted for his hooks and pulls, and was at his greatest in the late 1940s.
 He was made one of the Wisden Cricketers of the Year in 1947, and was awarded a benefit by Lancashire in 1948, which raised £14,000.

-He was an accomplished fielder at cover, and was adored by the Old Trafford faithful.
+He was a notable fielder at cover, and was admired by the Old Trafford faithful.

 During the tour of South Africa in 1948/9 Washbrook scored 542 runs in 5 Test matches, including his highest Test score of 195 made in the second Test at Johannesburg.
 He shared in a 359 run partnership with Hutton which was the first wicket record at the time, and remains the first wicket record for England.